ryannewmanGithub/gemini-api/README.md

 First, create a file named `hiddenfile.txt` and paste in your Google API key.

-Create a virtual environment, activate the environment and then make sure you install all required dependencies by running
+Create a Python virtual environment, activate the environment and then make sure you install all required dependencies by running

 `pip install -r requirements.txt`